-The National Cancer Research Institute published its top 10 research priorities for living with and beyond cancer.
+The National Cancer Research Institute published the top 10 research priorities for living with and beyond cancer.
 The NCRI partnered with the James Lind Alliance on a Priority Setting Partnership.
 The two-year project involved two UK-wide surveys which attracted more than 3500 responses from patients, carers, and health and social care professionals (including PRDA members).
 From these, they identified 26 key questions and distilled these down to 10 top research priorities.

 This is the first time that clear research priorities have been identified in this area.
 Find out the UK Top living with and beyond cancer research priorities below.